Contests & Youth Programs

 • The application includes an essay, a title page, a bibliography, a letter of support, and parental consent as required.

-State-level awards in Texas, for example, range from $150 to $3,500.
+State-level awards in Oklahoma, for example, range from $150 to $3,500.
 Judging criteria include historical accuracy, organization, clarity, grammar, and documentation.

 SAR Essay Contest (Knight Essay Contest)